Skip navigation

 • Safety cabinets for sterile work

-• Spiral plate system for determination of live cell counts
+• Spiral plate system for automated determination of live cell counts

 • Spectrophotometer for colorimetric detection methods and determination of optical density